ImStian/modular_controller/README.md

 ## Licence:
-Please source me if you decide to build ontop of this project. :)
+Please feel free cite me if you decide to build ontop of this project. :)